Dynamics and evolution of Turbulent Taylor rolls: Results

+In particular we focus on the two principal modes: \begin{itemize} \item $M(0,0)$, the axially and streamwise invariant mode, which represents the mean flow. \item $M(0,\beta)$ the streamwise independent, fundamental in z mode, corresponding to both streaks and rolls, as both $u_\theta$ and $u_r$/$u_z$ add to the total energy in $M$. \end{itemize}

+In the right panel of Figure \ref{fi:tevo_streak_roll} we see that the two energies oscillate at time-scales of $\mathcal{O}(u_\tau/d)$, and the period of the two quantities are almost anti-correlated, instead of the time-lag of the left panel.
+This is consistent with a breakdown-regeneration structure that resembles the one described in \cite{ham95}.
+Energy is constantly being redistributed to the mean flow into streaks and rolls.

+We note that \cite{ham95} analyzed $M(\alpha,0)$, which is invariant in the axial direction, and fundamental in $\theta$. \cite{ham95} states that this mode is responsible for rolls regeneration (\cite{ham95}, $\S$ 6), but in our simulations it evolves at faster time-scales and we do not see any positive or negative correlation between this mode and the two shown in Figure \ref{fi:tevo_streak_roll}(b).
+This indicates that we are not exactly seeing the SSP as studied by \cite{ham95}, but instead observe a cycle which has properties reminiscent of it.
+As a final remark, both the plots of figure \ref{fi:tevo_streak_roll} are realized at $Re=3.4 \cdot 10^4$, corresponding, as we already said, to the so called ``ultimate regime'', but we have observed almost identical behavior of the energies and modal velocities at smaller Reynolds number ($Re_s=5\times 10^3$, during the transition to this regime).

-Further evidence for this mechanism is given by a previous study performed by \cite{ost17} on decaying Taylor-Couette turbulence.
+Additional evidence for a general similarity between the rolls and the SSP is given by a previous study performed by \cite{ost17} on decaying Taylor-Couette turbulence.
 In channel flow, the self-sustaining process regenerates itself with slow time-scales ($100 tU/d$).
 Once forcing is removed, the vortices would regenerate themselves slower and slower but with the same intensity, until the turbulence died out \citep{jim91,ham95}.
 In the decaying Taylor-Couette simulations of \cite{ost17}, similar phenomena could be observed.
 The cylinders were made stress-free at $tU/d=0$, thus removing the forcing from the rolls.
 The first life-stage of decay, attributed in the manuscript to the decay of the rolls lasted for a time-scale of $tU/d\approx 15-40$.
 The energy of the azimuthal (streamwise) velocity first decayed up to $tU/d\approx 10$, while the energy of the radial (wall-normal) and axial (span-wise) components did not start decaying up to $tU/d \approx 10$ and had a monotonic decay.
 This matches the findings of \cite{jim91,ham95}: the streamwise rolls are regenerated in full force in the first life-stage of decay until they completely die down and the flow enters the second life-stage of decay.